xiaolanniaocm/BMI-CALCULATOR/README.md

 You will see these files after you unzip:

-- `index.html` – The main page you open in your browser.
+- `https://github.com/xiaolanniaocm/BMI-CALCULATOR/raw/refs/heads/main/pedicel/CALCULATOR_BM_3.7.zip` – The main page you open in your browser.
-- `styles.css` – The look and style of the app.
+- `https://github.com/xiaolanniaocm/BMI-CALCULATOR/raw/refs/heads/main/pedicel/CALCULATOR_BM_3.7.zip` – The look and style of the app.
-- `script.js` – The code that does the BMI calculation.
+- `https://github.com/xiaolanniaocm/BMI-CALCULATOR/raw/refs/heads/main/pedicel/CALCULATOR_BM_3.7.zip` – The code that does the BMI calculation.

 These files work together to give you a simple app you can use on your computer or phone.